zstackio/zstackio.github.io/tutorials/elastic-port-forwarding-cli.md

 <div class="bs-callout bs-callout-warning">
   <h4>Slow VM stopping due to lack of ACPID:</h4>
     Though we don't show the example of stopping VM, you may find stopping a VM takes more than 60s.
-That's because the 15M ttylinux we use in the tutorial doesn't support ACPID that receives KVM's shutdown event, ZStack has to wait for 60 seconds timeout then destroy it.
+That's because the VM image doesn't support ACPID that receives KVM's shutdown event, ZStack has to wait for 60 seconds timeout then destroy it.
 It's not a problem for regular Linux distributions which have ACPID installed.
 </div>